Zeilenwerk/rancher-catalog/README.md

-# rancher-catalog
+# Rancher Catalog

-Catalog entries for Rancher
+This catalog provides templates created by Zeilenwerk